 Yangon Food Tours

 On the subject of food, we’d heard that Burmese food wasn’t that great.
 Being the ex-scientists that we are, we weren’t prepared to just accept this as fact.
 To find out more, we arranged to do a tour with Yangon Food Tours.
-We’ll put the full details in their own post, as there is so much to say, but the bottom line is that we found some fascinating and delicious food.
+You can read about our experience, and our cooking course near Inle lake, in this post: Yangon Food Tour and Burmese Cooking course.

 Away from the streets